My Story

 Published Essays

-The Epoch Times - Rediscovering the Dignity of Work (print and online)
+The Epoch Times - Rediscovering the Dignity of Work (February 24, 2026 - print and online)

 If these words encourage even one person to keep showing up and trusting God, they will have done their work.